guettli/generic-backend/README.md

 No more imperative permission handling.
 Set operations (for example SQL) get used to define permissions.

 Related: [Do permission checking via SQL](https://github.com/guettli/programming-guidelines#do-permission-checking-via-sql)

-# Generic Backend Vision: No more coding, just config

-Generic and well maintained open source tools gain traction.
-This reduces the custom code size in the backend to zero.

-Left is the definition of the data schemas and definition of permissions.
-That's declarative, not code.